ybob247-del/nexus-biomedical-website/TERMS_OF_SERVICE.md

 - Use automated tools to scrape or extract data
 - Impersonate others or provide false information
 - Use the Services for any unlawful or fraudulent purpose
+- Share your account credentials with others

 ---

 ## 7. Medical Disclaimer

 **IMPORTANT:** Our Services are intended for informational and educational purposes.
-They are not FDA-approved medical devices and are not intended to diagnose, treat, cure, or prevent any disease.
+They are NOT FDA-approved medical devices and are NOT intended to diagnose, treat, cure, or prevent any disease.

+### You Acknowledge That:

+- Our Services provide educational insights, NOT medical diagnoses
-- Always consult qualified healthcare professionals for medical advice
+- You should always consult qualified healthcare professionals for medical advice
-- Do not disregard professional medical advice based on information from our Services
+- You should not disregard professional medical advice based on information from our Services
 - In case of medical emergency, call emergency services immediately
-- Our Services supplement, but do not replace, professional judgment
+- Our Services supplement, but do NOT replace, professional medical judgment
+- Clinical decisions remain the sole responsibility of healthcare professionals

 ---

-## 8. HIPAA and Data Privacy
+## 8. Privacy and Data Collection

-We are committed to protecting your privacy and complying with applicable healthcare regulations, including HIPAA where applicable.

-- We execute Business Associate Agreements (BAAs) with covered entities
+### What We Collect:

+- **Account Information:** Email address, password (hashed), preferences
+- **Assessment Data:** Self-reported symptoms, medication names, lifestyle factors (anonymous, NOT medical records)
+- **Payment Information:** Processed securely through Stripe (we don't store credit card numbers)
+- **Technical Data:** IP address, browser type, usage analytics

+### What We DON'T Collect:

+- Patient names or personally identifiable medical information
-- All Protected Health Information (PHI) is encrypted and secured
+- Protected Health Information (PHI) as defined by HIPAA
-- We do not sell your personal information
+- Medical records or healthcare provider information
+- Insurance information or billing codes
+- Diagnosis codes or treatment plans

+**We are NOT a HIPAA-covered entity** because we do not collect PHI.
+Our platforms use self-reported, anonymous health data for educational purposes.

-- See our Privacy Policy for complete details
+See our Privacy Policy for complete details: https://www.nexusbiomedical.ai/privacy

 ---